 It is one of the key elements while calculating expected return from equity (cost of equity) using CAPM.
 CAPM is used for evaluating the expected rate of return from a stock.
-It actually helps the investor decide whether his investment in the stock is worth or not and does the return commensurate with the risk he is taking?
+It actually helps the investor decide whether his investment in the stock is worth it or not, and does the return commensurate with the risk he is taking?

 Let’s see how to calculate equity risk premium.

-- Take return of the risk-free bond, which is a return from U.S. Treasury bill in the U.S.
+- Take return of the risk-free bond, which is a return from a U.S. Treasury bill in the U.S.

 1. Calculate expected market risk premium if expected return from S&P500= 8%, return from US 10 year T Bill= 3%

 Equity Risk Premium= Expected equity Market Return – Risk Free Return = 8% – 3% = 5%

 2. Taking the same expected return and return from the US, calculate the equity risk premium and expected return from the stock of Apple if the Beta of the stock is 1.3.

 Equity Risk Premium= (Expected equity Market Return – Risk Free Return)*Beta = (8%-3%)*1.3 = 6.5%

 Expected Return = Risk Free Return + Risk Premium = 3%+6.5% = 9.5%